 - 1. Note the Player ID that is shown in the Activation screen.
 If you right-click on the value, a context menu will offer to copy the value to the clipboard. - 2.
 The X2O Media Player is configured to connect to the standard X2O Cloud instance.
 If this is where you want to connect, go to step 3.
-Otherwise, perform the following steps to connect to a different on-premises X2O Server: - a.
-Click the Settings cogwheel icon on the bottom-right of the Activation screen. - b.
+Otherwise, if you are connecting to a different X2O Server like an on-premise installation, perform the following steps: - a.
+Click on the Settings cogwheel icon on the bottom-right of the Activation screen. - b.
 Input the hostname of the X2O Server you need to connect to. - c.
 Ensure you have the correct port number. - d.
 Click OK. - e.
 Open a web browser, navigate to the X2O Portal and enter your X2O Portal credentials to sign in. - f.
 Skip step 3 and go to step 4. - 3.
 Open a web browser, navigate to www.x2ocloud.com and enter your X2O Portal credentials to sign in. - 4.
 Click the Administration cogwheel icon in the X2O Portal task bar and select Activate Player. - 5.
 Enter the Player ID and select the target Network for the player. - 6.
 Click the Activate button.